Killing of Bibi Lee: Second trial and appeal

 Page was retried on the charges of voluntary manslaughter in spring 1988, three and a half years after the murder.
 In addition to its previous line of arguments, Page's defense team added expert testimony from Elliot Aronson, a professor of psychology at the University of California, Santa Cruz.
 Professor Aronson testified that a person may give inaccurate information when an authority lies to the person questioned, puts the person under severe stress, causes the person to feel guilty, or makes the person feel that they can't trust his own senses and memory.
-And that those factors may make the person temporarily vulnerable to persuasion.
-Although the trial court permitted the expert to testify concerning these general principles of social psychology, the court did not allow him to specifically relate these principles to Page's statements, or to give his opinion concerning the reliability of the confession.
+Aronson also testified that those factors may make the person temporarily vulnerable to persuasion.
+Although the trial court permitted the expert to testify concerning these general principles of social psychology, the court did not allow him to specifically relate these principles to Page's statements, or to give his opinion concerning the reliability of Page's confession.

 The jury deliberated for six days before finding Page guilty of voluntary manslaughter.
 The conviction was appealed, with Page being allowed to remain out on bail pending the ruling.
-In their appeal to the California Court of Appeals, Page's attorneys argued (among other things) that in failing to allow Professor Aronson to give an expert opinion on the validity of Page's confession, Pages' federal constitutional right to the presentation of a complete defense had been violated.
+In their appeal to the California Court of Appeals, Page's attorneys argued (among other things) that in failing to allow Aronson to give an expert opinion on the validity of Page's confession, Page's federal constitutional right to the presentation of a complete defense had been violated.

 All of the arguments were rejected, and Page began serving his sentence in 1992.
 He was released on parole in 1995 after serving two years and six months of his six-year sentence.

 Aftermath

-Following his first trial Page married his former Lothlorien housemate, who testified that she had seen Page at Lothlorien's courtyard at approximately 9 p.m. on the night of Lee's disappearance.
+Following his first trial, Page married one of his former Lothlorien housemates, who had previously testified that she had seen Page at the Lothlorien courtyard at approximately 9 p.m. on the night of Lee's disappearance.
 She did not mention this to anyone, including the police or Page's lawyer, until one month before the first trial, by which time she was pregnant with Page's son.
 The two divorced before Page's release on probation.

 In January 1994, Connie Chung on her CBS show Eye to Eye with Connie Chung stated that she thought Page was innocent and was held responsible for Lee's killing due to a false confession.
-Interviewing Page's father, she proposed that Lee's actual killer was Michael Ihde, a serial killer who was then serving time for murder in the State of Washington and who had been investigated for four killings in the East Bay area.
+Interviewing Page's father, she proposed that Lee's actual killer was Michael Ihde, a serial killer who was then serving time for murder in the state of Washington and who had been investigated for four killings in the East Bay area.

 In 2002 while visiting New Zealand, Page was found guilty of indecent exposure to a woman while hiking on Mount Kakepuku about 11 km away from the city of Te Awamutu.
 He was repatriated to the United States under police escort a week after his conviction.